ozanoguz/fgt-oci-hol/docs/section-3-deploy-spoke-vms.md

 Click **Create instance**.

-Use a name based on your assigned student number.
+Use a name based on the Student ID you used in the credential portal.

 Example: